stemcell treatment liver disease arman

 Blood Tests and radiology scans used to diagnose liver failure include:

-The regeneration center and its functional medicine department offer a comprehensive list of DNA testing options to test for inheritable liver & glycogen storage diseases, including the following panels:
+The regeneration center and its functional medicine department offer a comprehensive list of DNA testing options to test for inherited liver & glycogen storage diseases, including the following panels:

 ATP7B, SPG70, JAG1, NOTCH2, ILLD, METRS, MRS, FBP1, SLC5A1, SLC2A2, PHKA2 G6PC, GBE1,SLC37A4, PYGL GYS2, PHKB, PHKG2,FBP, FBPase 1 & RpL17

-To help reduce the risk of developing liver disease, consider making changes to your diet (learn about good fats vs fad fats), and get regular exercise.
+To help reduce the risk of developing liver disease, consider changing your diet (learn about good fats vs fad fats) and exercising regularly.

 Early Symptoms of Liver Disease